PacificCommunity/seapodym-codebase/README.md

     export ADMB_HOME=/your-path-to-admb-folder/

-  In the case when shared libraries are to be used, add the following line in the .bashrc:
+  In the case when shared (dynamic) libraries are to be used, add the following line in the .bashrc:

     export LD_LIBRARY_PATH=$ADMB_HOME/lib:$LD_LIBRARY_PATH

+  Finally, create the following soft link for the optimized AUTODIF library in the _lib_ folder that was compiled with the gcc version installed on your machine.
+For example, if the directory containing ADMB package is _~/admb/_ and the static library file is called _libadmbo-x86_64-linux-g++11.a_, do

+    [~/] cd ~/admb/lib

+    [~/admb/lib/]$ln -s libadmbo-x86_64-linux-g++11.a libadmbo.a

-  Once the required libraries have been installed and configured, proceed to downloading the source code either from the [latest release](https://github.com/PacificCommunity/seapodym-codebase/releases/seapodym-4.1/), or, alternatively, checking out the github repository:
+  Once the required libraries have been installed and configured, proceed to installing SEAPODYM.
+The source code can be downloaded either from the [latest release](https://github.com/PacificCommunity/seapodym-codebase/releases/seapodym-4.1/), or, alternatively, checking out the github repository:

     [~]$ git clone https://github.com/PacificCommunity/seapodym-codebase.git